 This file was generated out of a series of six family reunions which brought the separated elements of the family together over the 28 year period 1976 - 2004.
 The first reunion was hosted by Pauline and Mike Chopty at their farm near Preeceville over the August 1 weekend in 1976.
 Some 12 years later in 1988 (when it was eventually realized that the success of that first event could be repeated!) a second initiative was hosted by Phil and Helen Kwasnicia at their cottage at Fishing Lake near Wadena, SK.
 In 1992 the group assembled at Cheryl McKenzie’s home in Kelowna, BC; in 1996 at the home of Karen and Peppi Pace and the cottage of Olive and Don Veal in Red Lake, ON; in 2001 the group was hosted by the Kennedy clan in Milwaukee, WI; and in 2004 the Phil and Helen Kwasnicia offspring hosted the group at Randy and Marianne Kwasnicia’s cottage at Windermere, BC.

 Most of the data in this file has been provided directly by family members.
 Some of the early history of the family was extracted from a short family history written by the daughters of Stephan and Dora and a second article by son Philip, both published in 1982 in Lines of the Past, The History of Preeceville & District.
 That same volume was also the source of some information on non-Kwasnicia families (e.g. Zawerucha).
 Immigration and land records were extracted from Canadian archival sources.
-Some detail on the Boyko family was extracted from interviews of Mike in 1964 and Myrtle c 1972 and published in local weekly publication The District News in 2002 and 1972 respectively.
+Some detail on the Boyko family was extracted from interviews of Mike in 1964 and Myrtle c 1972 and published in local weekly publication The District News (Red Lake, ON) in 2002 and 1972 respectively.
 Information levels are variable on the extended families of Stephan and Dora’s children reflecting information available to the compiler.
 Specific detail on living family members has been muted for privacy reasons.

 · According to family oral history Stephan (also given as Stefan and Steve) and Dora (also given as Doris) were both born in Bertnickiw, Ukraine; Stephan in 1880 and Dora in 1885.
 The couple was married in Bertnickiw in 1904, approximately two years before they left for Canada.
 However, self-generated birth information provided in the 1911 Canadian census would suggest Stefan to have been born in December of 1878 and Dora in March of 1884.